Nabeel Rajab: Early years

 In an interview with Bahrain Mirror, Rajab spoke about his earliest human rights activities while still a student at Al Hoora secondary school and described two particularly significant formative experiences:

-Two events affected me most, one when a colleague dropped himself from second floor to escape under-covered police who stormed school.
+Two events affected me most, one when a colleague dropped himself from second floor to escape under-covered [sic] police who stormed [the] school.
 The second incident was when a dear teacher was arrested.
 That is when my voice started to rise and become annoying.
 I was caught vandalizing a school wall by writing apolitical human rights statements on school walls and was given the choice to either be submitted to police or to switch school.
 So I took the easy way out and since I was the top student back then, I choose to switch to Sheikh Abdul Aziz school.

 Rajab traveled to India to study Political Science and History.
 He received his bachelor's degree but financial problems after his father became ill prevented him obtaining a master's degree.
 He returned to Bahrain to find employment.
 During his college years, he remained independent of political affiliations.
 According to Rajab, despite lacking a clear understanding of what constitutes a culture of human rights or knowledge of human rights standards and norms, he was active within the general Bahraini students union, speaking out against all forms of injustice.
 He also became involved in international campaigning on specific issues.

 According to Rajab, he became involved in organized human rights activities during the 1990s uprising in Bahrain.
 In 1996 Rajab discussed the idea of setting up a human rights organization with Ali Rabea and Ibrahim Kamal Al Den.
 They introduced him to Salman Kamal Al Den, Sabeeka Al Najjar, Mohammed Al Motawa and other colleagues with whom they held secret meetings.
 Together they founded the Bahrain Human Rights Society in 2000.